 What is acceptable as demonstrated ‘proof of concept’?

-Proof of concept refers to there being enough evidence to convince an Assessment Committee that a technology/intervention has a high potential to be developed into a tangible product.
-This will differ depending on the type of technology/intervention and applicants are encouraged to submit a pre-submission engagement form with their project idea if they require clarification.
+Proof of concept refers to there being enough evidence to convince the assessment Committee that a technology/intervention has a high potential to be developed into a tangible product.
+As part of demonstrating proof-of-concept, applicants are expected to have already generated experimental data to support the case for further development and illustrate technical feasibility or have concluded a robust review of existing literature.
+Applicants are encouraged to submit an Enquiry Form with their project idea if they require clarification.

 If incorporating trials within an i4i PDA, what proof of ethical clearance is required at application stage?